whatvn/rbalancer/README.rst

 ============

 *rbalancer is a simple HTTP load balancer using HTTP 302 redirect response with round-robin and weighted random support built on* ``tornado``.
-*rbalancer can perform health check for server in balancer list, when a server went down, rbalancer will automatic re-balance request to alive servers.*
+*rbalancer can perform health check on server in balancer list, when a server went down, rbalancer will automatic re-balance request to alive servers.*
 *When dead one goes up, it will be added to cluster and serving request likes normal*

 Example usage